Life-Experimentalist/ActionsCounter/docs/Home.md

 Welcome to the comprehensive documentation for ActionsCounter - a secure, scalable project analytics system powered by GitHub Actions.

-# ActionsCounter Documentation

-Welcome to the comprehensive documentation for ActionsCounter - a secure, scalable project analytics system powered by GitHub Actions.

 ## 🚀 **Getting Started**

 | Guide                               | Description                | Time  |